DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-03-25-adding-primary-navigation-to-the-service.md

 Previously, we included the organisation name in some heading captions.
 We have removed these for users belonging to a single organisation and multiple organisations.

-Users belonging to one organisation will know the organisation's name.
+Users belonging to a single organisation will know the organisation’s name.

-We show the organisation name in the organisation switcher for users belonging to multiple organisations.
+We show the organisation name in the switcher for users belonging to multiple organisations.

 An exception is when a multi-organisation user views email notification settings.
-We need to replay the organisation name as it does not exist anywhere else.
+We need to replay the organisation’s name as it doesn’t exist anywhere else.

 ## Further considerations

 In future, we may consider:

-- how to change the recruitment cycle when users sign in during the rollover period
+- improving the way users can change the recruitment cycle during the rollover period
 - what menu options are available to different types of users based on their permissions
-- combine courses the organisation runs and courses the organisation’s partners run into one filterable list
+- combining courses the organisation runs and courses the organisation’s partners run into one filterable list